mongodb/docs/source/includes/fact-restore-deleted-host.rst

    .. include:: /includes/nav/steps-deployment.rst

+   .. include:: /includes/nav/deleted-hosts.rst

    .. step:: Undelete the host.

-      a.
-From the :guilabel:`More` menu, click
-         :guilabel:`Deleted Hosts`.

-      #.
       Select the :icon:`trash-alt` to undelete the host.

 After the host has been undeleted, you can :ref:`import existing process procedure <add-existing-mongodb-hosts>`.